 Risk Exposure Risk Management Policy Objective Competitor Risk Maintain a strong brand and product portfolio; Expand product portfolio if necessary; and monitor consumer trends and competitor activities.
 To be the brand of choice of consumers and to cater to shifting consumer preference.
 Regulatory Risk Appropriately address changes in regulations and actions by national or local regulators.
 Cushion the effect/s of the regulatory changes.
-Raw Materials and Supply Risk Maintain raw materials flexibility; Regular monitoring of its raw materials; Import materials when necessary; and Enter into various To ensure steady supply of materials; Manage the price risk on strategic commodities; and Fix price of commodities at levels commodity derivatives. acceptable to the Company.
+Raw Materials and Supply Risk Maintain raw materials flexibility; Regular monitoring of its raw materials; Import materials when necessary; and Enter into various commodity derivatives.
+To ensure steady supply of materials; Manage the price risk on strategic commodities; and Fix price of commodities at levels acceptable to the Company.
 Foreign Currency Risk Enter into foreign currency hedges using a combination of nonderivative and derivative instruments such as foreign currency forwards or swaps.
 Reduce or eliminate earnings volatility and any adverse impact on equity.
 Credit Risk To enter into transactions with a diversity of credit worthy parties; and Maintain an internal mechanism to monitor the granting of credit and management of credit exposures.
 Mitigate any significant concentration of credit risk.
 Interest Rate Risk Use an optimal combination of fixed and variable rate debt instruments.
 To reduce the impact of short- term fluctuations on the Company's earnings.
 Commodity Price Risk Enter into various commodity derivatives to manage its price risks on strategic commodities.
 Fix the prices of commodities at levels acceptable to the Company.
 Thus, protecting raw material costs and preserving margins.
-Liquidity Risk Constant monitoring and management of its liquidity position, liquidity gaps or surplus on a daily basis; Ensure availability of funds through committed stand-by credit facility from several local banks; and Use derivative instruments.
-To ensure the adequate funding is available at all times; To meet commitments as they arise without incurring unnecessary costs; To be able to access funding when needed at the least possible cost; and To maintain an adequate time spread of refinancing maturities.
+Liquidity Risk Constant monitoring and management of its liquidity position, liquidity gaps or surplus on a daily basis; Ensure availability of funds through committed stand-by credit facility from several local banks; and Use derivative instruments. commitments as they arise without incurring unnecessary costs; To be able to access funding